meng-ucalgary/seng-637-assignment-5/Assignment5-ReportTemplate.md

 2. The given Reliability Demonstration Chart (RDC) data was not in accordance with the given failure data of the SUT.
 The RDC had to be significantly modified to accept the     necessary number of data points for the given failure data.

-3. The RDC chart did not properly graph the accept/continue/reject regions, modifying the risk profile did not change the graph.
+3. The RDC chart did not properly graph the accept/continue/reject regions, modifying the risk profile did not change the graph, as above the excel sheet had to be modified.

 4. Failure data was not in the correct format for RDC.
 It was in the form of failures per interval, whereas the RDC sheet required that it be in time between failures.

 5. To convert failures per interval to time between failures it was assumed that the failures were uniformly distributed in each interval.
 However, this is unlikely and therefore the results are likely inaccurate.

+6. There was no target MTTF/FIO or risk profile for RDC provided.
+The default risk profile was assumed, however a different profile could significantly change the results.
+This also means that we can't fully determine if the SUT is accpetable.
 ## Comments and feedback

 1. The assignment description document [`Assignment5.md`](Assignment5.md) is not very detailed this time.